moneroguides/1x03-using-moneo-as-money/script.md

 For regular transactions there will always be at least three outputs: the amounts to be transferred, a miners fee and a term called **change**.

 Change is the remaining Monero after deductions have been made for the specified outputs and miner fee.
-Even if there is no remainder, there will still be an **output with a value of `0`**.
+Even if there's no remainder, there will still be an **output with a value of `0`**.
 This is to make all transactions on the Monero blockchain indistinguishable.

 Monero is a privacy-preserving protocol, which means all of this information is encoded and obfuscated.
-If you are interested in more details please visit the GetMonero [library](https://www.getmonero.org/library/).
+If you're interested in more details please visit the GetMonero [library](https://www.getmonero.org/library/).

 ### MAKING A PURCHASE

 Now that we have some funds, let's spend them!
 After all, ***Monero Means Money***.

 Today, we're going to be buying a VPN subscription for Mullvad from a [proxystore by dys2p](https://digitalgoods.proxysto.re/).
-Buying a VPN subscription with Monero is a great idea as not only will your IP address be obfuscated, but also your identity if your choose the right service.
+Buying a VPN subscription with Monero is a great idea as not only will your IP address be obfuscated, but also your identity if you choose the right service.

 Once again, we'll be accessing this site via the Tor browser.